kellerl3641/Sep-10-freedom-project/plan.md

 Color : blue for the money
 background for the container : white the header background: pink
+Content :
+- Image should be approxi 300-350px width
+- Image should be 300 - 400 as height
-Image : should be in the middle.
+- Image : should be in the middle.

 Jquery :
 should be able to slowly pop up when the page is being scrolled<br>